goesjoomla/JoomlaEZ.com/README.txt

 	* 14 text colors predefined.
 	* 3 styles predefined for message box.
 	* Text links iconized.
-	* Menu module's view has been overriden for link title support.
-	* Express individual menu item re-styling: menu module's view has been overriden for easily re-styling any menu item of any menu module at any position.
-This allow unlimited menu item styling for both background graphic and link text.
+	* Express individual menu item styling: menu module's view has been overriden for link title support and easily creating individual style for any menu item of any menu module at any position.

 1.4.
 Effects:
 -------------